s000ik/Speedify/README.md

 2. Delete the file from step #1 in the installation instructions.
 (Optional)

-## Support
+## Support & Troubleshooting

-For issues or suggestions, please open an issue on [GitHub](https://github.com/s000ik/speedify/issues).
+For assistance, please:
+- Check existing issues
+- Open a new issue if unresolved